suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

+## 1.52c
+- Add new input to `ShooterPlayerCharacterController` to make it able to hold `E` while pointing on building entity to show building menu.
+- Rename `BaseVehicleEntity` class to `VehicleEntity` class, changed it from abstract class to non-abstract class and implements all functionality.
+Now developer can use `VehicleEntity` class instead of `MountEntity` class, `MountEntity` still derived from `VehicleEntity` class without non of any functionality changes for backward compatible.
+- Fix default 2D movement will move to latest point click position after controlled by WASD keys.
+- Implement multiple seats supports to vehicle entities.
+- Vehicle/Mount entity which summon by skills or items will be saved and loaded when enter the game, enter the warp portals.

 ## 1.52b
 - Rename `SimpleGameplayRule` class to `DefaultGameplayRule` but still keep `SimpleGameplayRule` class for backward compatible.
 - Implement fall damage and also add config to `DefaultGameplayRule` there are `fallDamageMinDistance` and `fallDamageMaxDistance`.
 Character will receive damage 1% of Max Hp, when fall distance = min distance and receive damage 100% of Max Hp, when fall distance >= max distance.